2024–25 Paris Basketball season

 The 2024–25 Paris Basketball season is the 7th season of Paris Basketball, their 4th season in the LNB Élite, and is their first season in the European top-level EuroLeague.
 The club is participating in the LNB Élite, LNB Pro A Leaders Cup, French Basketball Cup, and in the EuroLeague this season.
 It is the second season playing in the Adidas Arena, which was inaugurated the previous season.
 It is the first season under new head coach Tiago Splitter, who replaced Tuomas Iisalo.

+Paris Basketball drew an average home attendance of 7,044 in the 2024-25 EuroLeague.

 Overview

 Coming off of their first EuroCup championship, on 17 June, EuroLeague Basketball officially confirmed Paris' participation in the 2024–25 EuroLeague.
 Jérôme de Chaunac was appointed Chief Business Officer (CBO) in September.

 Pre-season

 Paris Basketball began its pre-season on 27 August 2024.
 They also faced fellow EuroLeague tema Partizan, losing on a game winner by Brandon Davies.